-In addition, as discussed in Issue 7, revenues have been increased by \$5,110 to reflect the change in revenue required to cover expenses and allow the recommended return on investment.
-As a result, TOTI should be increased by \$230 to reflect RAFs of 4.5 percent on the change in revenues.
-Staff's adjustments result in a net increase of \$112 (-\$118 + \$230).
-Therefore, staff recommends TOTI of \$2,055.
+Commission-approved return on investment.
+As a result, TOTI shall be increased by \$241 to reflect RAFs of 4.5 percent on the change in revenues.
+Our adjustments result in a net increase of \$315 (\$74 + \$241).
+Therefore, we hereby approve a TOTI of \$2,258.

-Operating Expenses Summary
+D. Operating Expenses Summary

-The application of staff's recommended adjustments to Orange Land's test year operating expenses results in operating expenses of \$25,240.
+The application of the Commission-approved adjustments to Orange Land's test year operating expenses results in operating expenses of \$25,494.
 Operating expenses are shown on Schedule No. 3-A. The related adjustments are shown on Schedule Nos.
 3-B and 3-C.